Skip to content

 sudo lsof /var/cache/apt/archives/lock

-It is possible that the commands return nothing or only one number. in our own case as seen from the screenshoot above, it returned nothing.
-If they do return at least one number, use the number(s) to kill the processes as follows (change the process id> with the numbers you obtained from the preceding commands):
+If they do produce at least one number, use the number(s) to kill the processes as follows (change the process id> with the numbers you obtained from the preceding commands):

 sudo kill -9 <process_id>

-There is a peculiar error in the output shown above to remove it we need a command :
+There is a peculiar error in the output shown above.
+To remove it, we need a command :

 lsof -e /run/user/1000/gvfs -e /run/user/1000/doc